MB1151/attention_is_all_you_need/README.md

 ```
 - model_checkpoint_prefix (Optional): Prefix to be appended to model names while saving to disk.
 Defaults to empty string ("").
-- model_name (Optional): Name to use to save the final model on disk.
+- model_name (Optional): Name (prefixed by model_checkpoint_prefix) used to save the trained model on disk.
 Defaults to a randomly generated string.
 - device (Optional): Device to be used for training the model.
 Can be 'cpu' or 'cuda'.
 Defaults to 'cpu'.
 - tokenizer_type (Optional): Tokenizer type to be used in the model.
 Can be 'spacy' or 'bpe'.
 Defaults to 'bpe'
 - retrain_tokenizers (Optional): Flag to indicate if the tokenizers should be retrained.
 Defaults to False